genepattern/genepattern-notebook/README.md

 ### Install GenePattern Notebook from GitHub

-Copy the following file genepattern-notebook/profile/extensions/genepattern.py and place it on your Python path.
-This is the GenePattern Notebook extension that will be loaded into Jupyter.
+Copy the contents of genepattern-notebook/extension to your development computer and ensure that the resulting directory if on your Python path.
+To test this, open Python and try to *import genepattern*.
+If this is successful, you have a copy of the extension available.

 If you don't already have Jupyter installed, you can install it from PIP by running:

 > pip install jupyter

-From here go to the "Launch Jupyter" step below.
+From here go to the "Load the GenePattern extension" step below.

 ### Install GenePattern Notebook from PIP